AbstractSDK/cw-orchestrator/docs/src/single_contract/interfaces.md

 {{#include ../../../contracts/counter/src/lib.rs:interface_reexport}}
 ```

 > **NOTE**: You can see that we have used the `artifacts_dir_from_workspace` macro inside the `wasm` trait function.
 This macro helps you locate the workspace `artifacts` folder.
 It actually looks for any directory named `artifacts` from the root of the current crate going up.
-For instance if the project is located in `/path1/path2/counter`, it will look for the artifacts folder inside the following directories in order and return as soon as it finds such a folder :
+For instance if the project is located in `/path1/path2/counter`, it will look for the artifacts folder inside the following directories in order and return as soon as it finds such a folder:
 > - `/path1/path2/counter`
 > - `/path1/path2`
 > - `/path1/`
 > - ...
 >
 > This works for single contracts as well as workspace setups.
 > If you have a specific setup, you can still specify the path yourself.
-If you do so, we advise indicating the wasm location from the current crate directory, using something like :
+If you do so, we advise indicating the wasm location from the current crate directory, using something like:
 >    ```rust
 >     let crate_path = env!("CARGO_MANIFEST_DIR");
 >     let wasm_path = format!("{}/../../artifacts/counter_contract.wasm", crate_path);